-- A cumulative GPA of 90.0% or higher - Students must receive credit every semester (no failing classes). - No time in ISS or OSS, and - No more than one (1) day of unexcused absences--one (1) day is a total of four (4) individual blocks - i.e.--If a student has three (3) unexcused absences in 1st block and two (2) unexcused absences in 2nd block, the student does not qualify for an academic letter.
+- A cumulative GPA of 90.0% or higher - Students must receive credit every semester (Earn a grade of A, B, or C in all courses attempted (including Dual Enrollment courses no grades of D or F on official college transcripts). - No time in ISS or OSS, and - No more than one (1) day of unexcused absences--one (1) day is a total of four (4) individual blocks - i.e.--If a student has three (3) unexcused absences in 1st block and two (2) unexcused absences in 2nd block, the student does not qualify for an academic letter.